 The many lead mines in Wanlockhead thrived throughout the 1700s and 1800s.
 It is recorded that in 1876 no fewer than 274 men and boys were employed in the village's mines.
 Individual mines came and went depending on the viability of particular veins of lead, but the industry as a whole declined steeply in the early years of the 1900s and the mines in the village had effectively ceased to operate by the end of the 1930s.

-The Visitor Centre started life as the village's smiddy, before being developed into the museum in the 1980s.
+The visitor entre started life as the village's smiddy, before being developed into the museum in the 1980s.
 The hallmark of a really good museum is the extent to which is succeeds in meeting the differing needs and expectations of a wide range of visitors.
-The exhibition at Hidden Treasures has something for everyone, and it doesn't really matter whether you want a truly in-depth understanding, or whether you have an attention span that competes for brevity with your three year old grandson's: either way you will take a great deal away from your tour.
+The exhibition has something for everyone, and it doesn't really matter whether you want a truly in-depth understanding, or whether you have an attention span that competes for brevity with your three year old grandson's: either way you will take a great deal away from your tour.

 Those needing the full story will relish in the detailed information boards which look at every aspect of the geological background, the extraction of the lead ore, galena, and production of lead from the ore.
 Those here to look and feel rather than to read will enjoy the highly atmospheric way the exhibition area is broken down into a series of sets, many giving a strong impression of the claustrophobic working conditions of those employed in the industry.

-So far, so good, but there is far more to Hidden Treasures.
-Guided tours set off from the Visitor Centre to explore a real lead mine, to take in a set of miners' cottages and the nearby beam engine, and to visit what some might consider the jewel in the crown of the Museum of Lead Mining, the Miners' Library.
+So far, so good, but there is far more to the museum.
+Guided tours set off from the visitor centre to explore a real lead mine, to take in a set of miners' cottages and the nearby beam engine, and to visit what some might consider the jewel in the crown of the Museum of Lead Mining, the miners' library.

 Anyone who's wandered around Wanlockhead will have noticed the very large disused mine a little distance down the valley to the north west of the village.
 It's natural to assume that if you are going to visit a lead mine, then this must be it.
 In fact you visit Lochnell Mine, which worked its vein for a century and a half from 1710 to 1860 and whose very unassuming entrance can be found a couple of hundred yards along the same valley from the Visitor Centre.